-You need to visit the most gorgeous NYC libraries, whether you were a childhood bookworm or one of the kids who only set foot in the library to use the bathroom.
-Because you have to admit: libraries are some of the most beautiful NYC buildings to visit.
+Whether you're a bookworm or an architechture addict, you're certain to fall in love with the most stunning NYC libraries.
+Because you have to admit: Libraries are some of the most beautiful NYC buildings to visit.
 Gotham has no shortage of great architecture, but our libraries make for some of the most interesting lesser-known NYC attractions.
 One of the best things to do in Manhattan is visit the New York Public Library, which ranks as one of the most famous book dens in the world.
 But there are plenty more lesser known—yet equally jaw-dropping—libraries worth getting to know.
 From Jefferson Market to the Morgan Library, these are the most gorgeous libraries in NYC.

 RECOMMENDED: Full guide to New York attractions